- Introducing the default WooCommerce Email Templates

 - Canceled order → Notifies the store administrator that an order has been canceled.

 - Failed order → A failed order is reported to the store administrator.

 - Order on-hold → Sends an order confirmation email to the customer.
 When the order status is changed to “On-Hold,” this event is triggered.

 - Processing order → Sends an order confirmation email to the customer.
 When the order status is changed to “Order Processing,” this event is triggered.

 - Completed order → Sends an order confirmation email to the customer.
 When the order status is changed to “Order Complete,” this event is triggered.

 - Refunded order → When an order is refunded, this message is sent to the customer.

-- Customer invoice / Order details → Sends an email to the customer with order information and payment links.
+- Customer invoice / Order details → Send an email to the customer with order information and payment links.

 - Customer note → Sends an email to a customer.
-When a store owner adds a note to an order, this event is triggered.
+This event is triggered when a store owner adds a note to order.